All Episodes

 Now, Jason Campbell, much less celebrated, much less wealthy, performed much better.

-Uh perhaps the sports media in Philadelphia, and maybe even McNabb can tell us who on the football field last night caused the Eagles to lose because they had a black quarterback.
+Perhaps the sports media in Philadelphia and maybe even McNabb can tell us who on the football field last night caused the Eagles to lose because they had a black quarterback.

-So, you know, if you gotta try harder because he's a black quarterback, somebody maybe can can tell me who won the football field last night caused uh McNabb and the Eagles to lose because of race.
+Somebody maybe can tell me who on the football field last night caused McNabb and the Eagles to lose because of race.

 They can't let it go.